cloudmesh/classes/docs/source/hw3.rst

 Submission via IU GitHub (github.iu.edu)
 -------------------------------------------------------------------------------

-From now on, we will use IU GitHub to submit assignments on a private repository. :ref:`IU GitHub Guidelines <ref-iu-github-for-assignments>`
+From now on, you will use IU GitHub to submit assignments on a private repository. :ref:`IU GitHub Guidelines <ref-iu-github-for-assignments>`

 1. Clone your private repository from the course organization.